rohit230293/CIFAR-10_DATASET_IMAGE_CLASSIFICATION/README.md

 80 million tiny images dataset and consists of 60,000 32x32 color images containing one of 10 object classes, with 6000 images per class.

-The dataset is broken into batches to prevent your machine from running out of memory.
 The CIFAR-10 dataset consists of 5 batches, named data_batch_1, data_batch_2, etc..
-Each batch contains the labels and images that are one of the following:
+Each batch
-*airplane
+contains the labels and images that are one of the following:
-automobile
+.airplane
-bird
+.automobile
-cat
+.bird
-deer
+.cat
-dog
+.deer
-frog
+.dog
-horse
+.frog
-ship
+.horse
-truck
+.ship
-Understanding a dataset is part of making predictions on the data.
+.truck